sdgilley/rebrand/test/overview.md

 ## Get started with Foundry Agent Service

-To get started with Foundry Agent Service, you need to create an Foundry project in your Azure subscription.
+To get started with Foundry Agent Service, you need to create a Foundry project in your Azure subscription.

 Start with the [environment setup](environment-setup.md) and [quickstart](quickstart.md) guide if it's your first time using the service.
 1. You can create a project with the required resources.